kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 If nested `NodeFeatureGroup` support from [kubernetes-sigs/node-feature-discovery#2551](https://github.com/kubernetes-sigs/node-feature-discovery/pull/2551) is adopted, the updater can represent this hierarchy directly.
-Leaf switch groups would remain the lowest-tier groups, while spine switch groups could list their child leaf groups and core switch groups could list their child spine groups.
-This avoids restating all lower-tier node memberships in every higher-tier switch group.
+Each tier-N group would list its child tier-(N-1) groups rather than restating all lower-tier node memberships, and the outermost tier group could encompass every node in the cluster via group nesting.

 ### Optional Node Labels

-The Topograph Kubernetes engine publishes labels such as:
+The Topograph Kubernetes engine publishes labels using dynamic, level-indexed keys such as:

-- `network.topology.nvidia.com/accelerator`
+- `network.topology.nvidia.com/tier-0` (switch closest to compute)
-- `network.topology.nvidia.com/leaf`
+- `network.topology.nvidia.com/tier-1`
-- `network.topology.nvidia.com/spine`
+- `network.topology.nvidia.com/tier-2`
+- `accelerated.topology.nvidia.com/domain-0` (innermost accelerated domain)
-- `network.topology.nvidia.com/core`
+- `accelerated.topology.nvidia.com/domain-1`

 Native Kubernetes scheduling can use this label shape naturally with pod affinity and `topologyKey`, because the scheduler compares label values on